Scalability

-Scalability is the property of a system to handle a growing amount of work by adding resources to the system.
+Scalability is the property of a system to handle a growing amount of work.
+One definition for software systems specifies that this may be done by adding resources to the system.

 In an economic context, a scalable business model implies that a company can increase sales given increased resources.
 For example, a package delivery system is scalable because more packages can be delivered by adding more delivery vehicles.
 However, if all packages had to first pass through a single warehouse for sorting, the system would not be as scalable, because one warehouse can handle only a limited number of packages.

 In computing, scalability is a characteristic of computers, networks, algorithms, networking protocols, programs and applications.
 An example is a search engine, which must support increasing numbers of users, and the number of topics it indexes.
 Webscale is a computer architectural approach that brings the capabilities of large-scale cloud computing companies into enterprise data centers.

+In distributed systems, there are several definitions according to the authors, some considering the concepts of scalability a sub-part of elasticity, others as being distinct.
+According to Marc Brooker: "a system is scalable in the range where marginal cost of additional workload is nearly constant."
+Serverless technologies fit this definition but you need to consider total cost of ownership not just the infra cost.

 In mathematics, scalability mostly refers to closure under scalar multiplication.

+In industrial engineering and manufacturing, scalability refers to the capacity of a process, system, or organization to handle a growing workload, adapt to increasing demands, and maintain operational efficiency.
+A scalable system can effectively manage increased production volumes, new product lines, or expanding markets without compromising quality or performance.
+In this context, scalability is a vital consideration for businesses aiming to meet customer expectations, remain competitive, and achieve sustainable growth.
+Factors influencing scalability include the flexibility of the production process, the adaptability of the workforce, and the integration of advanced technologies.
+By implementing scalable solutions, companies can optimize resource utilization, reduce costs, and streamline their operations.
+Scalability in industrial engineering and manufacturing enables businesses to respond to fluctuating market conditions, capitalize on emerging opportunities, and thrive in an ever-evolving global landscape.